alephium/www/src/content/blog/2021-12-02_Time-for-an-Alephium-Development-Recap-cdaa47ee95a/index.md

 description: 'Alephium has made great progress lately and a lot of work has been put down on various repositories.
 It’s time for an update!'
 ---

-Alephium has made great progress lately and a lot of work has been put down on various repositories.
-It’s time for an update!

----

 ### Time for an Alephium Development Recap

 #### Alephium has made great progress lately and a lot of work has been put down on various repositories.
 It’s time for an update!